erhard-lab/grandRescue/README.md

 ## grandRescue
-grandRescue is a software to circumvent mappability problems and correct for 4sU-induced changes of RNA metabolism in metabolic labeling data, like SLAM-seq data sets.
+grandRescue is a software to circumvent mappability problems and correct for 4sU-induced quantification bias in metabolic labeling data, like SLAM-seq data sets.
 To achieve this, grandRescue offers the tools to align previously unmappable reads in a T-to-C mismatch independent manner.
 Additionally, the tools provided by grandRescue can also be used to apply the mismatch-independent read alignment to similar methods that deal with other kinds of mismatches (e.g. C-to-T mismatches in Bisulfite-seq)

 # Prerequisites
 - Java >= 1.8